argalex/CuH/README.md

   From this page the user can modify his personal info and the recipies he has added by clicking the edit or delete button next to the specific recipie he wants to modify.

-  # Recepie page #
+  # Recipie page #
-  The recepie page is divided in sections and will provide information about the recipie.
+  The recipie page is divided in sections and will provide information about the recipie.
   The first section will show a description and a image of the dish.
   The second section will provide a list of ingredients.
   The third section will provide the coocking steps and some additional info.